craigthomas/Chip8Python/README.md

 ## Installing

-Simply copy the source files to a directory of your choice.
+Copy the source files to a directory of your choice.
 In addition to the source, you will need the following required software packages:

 * [Python 2.7](http://www.python.org)